realworldocaml/book/other-notes/02-intro.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here, we use a new piece of syntax, the `match` statement, to do the
 pattern matching.
-The `match` statement allows you to match a pattern
+A `match` statement lets you do a case analysis
-that has different possible structures that can be matched by multiple
+driven by the shape of a datastructure, and it can be used for many
-different patterns.
-The basic structure of a match statement is:
+different datastructres in OCaml,

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 match <expr> with